NoPatient/grpc-etcd-framework/README.md

 * Throttling: The process of rejecting or delaying requests that exceed the allowed rate.

 In this project, we use `golang.org/x/time/rate` as the rate limiter directly.

+# v1.4.0

+Add load balancer for server.

+As a distributed gRPC framework, load balancer is essential.
+We add three types of load balancer in this version, RoundRobin, Random and ConsistentHash.

+As for ConsistentHash, we use the package named 'github.com/stathat/consistent'.
+This package can help us create a hash ring simply and evenly distribute all servers by adding some virtual nodes.